Chrysler New Yorker: 1965–1968

-The 1965 New Yorker was offered as a 4-door sedan, 2- and 4-door hardtop, and as Town & Country 2- or 3-seat station wagon.
-The 4-door sedan was a six-window Town Sedan, also available in the Newport line and Dodge Custom 880 4-door Sedan.
-A 4-door, four-window sedan was produced but not offered in the New Yorker line.
-The two-door hardtop was sold in the United States.
-While the 300 and Newport 2-door hardtops shared a rounded, convertible-styled roof, the New Yorker had a unique roofline, resembling that of the 4-door hardtops.
-The more formal and squared-off lines were highlighted by a padded vinyl covering on the parallelogram-shaped rear pillar.
+The 1965 New Yorker was offered as a four-door sedan, two- and four-door hardtop, and as a Town & Country in two- or three-row station wagon.
+The four-door sedan was a six-window Town Sedan, also available in the Newport line and Dodge Custom 880 4-door Sedan.
+A four-door, four-window sedan was produced, but not offered in the New Yorker line.
+The two-door hardtop was marketed in the United States.
+While the 300 and Newport two-door hardtops shared a rounded, convertible-styled roof, the New Yorker had a unique roofline resembling the four-door hardtops.
+A padded vinyl covering on the parallelogram-shaped rear pillar highlighted the more formal and squared-off lines.
 The wheelbase of the New Yorker models, except the wagon, was 124.0 in.
 The Town & Country wagon was on the Dodge's 121 in wheelbase as all C-body wagons shared the same basic body.
 Factory options for 1965 included a vinyl rear roof pillar insert, Saginaw-sourced Tilt 'N Telescopic steering wheel, air conditioning, and power options (windows, antenna, and steering).

-The 1965 Chryslers were well received by the public, and the division's sales shot up nearly 40% compared to 1963, to 204,002.
-49,871 of those were New Yorkers, a 62% increase over 1964.
+The 1965 Chrysler sales increased nearly 40% compared to 1963, to 204,002.
+Of those 49,871, were New Yorkers, a 62% increase over 1964.